EnterpriseDB/tpa/docs/src/patroni.md

+---
+description: Using Patroni as a failover manager with TPA.
+---

 # Using Patroni as a Failover Manager

 Patroni can be used as a single master failover manager with the M1